...

 Park Nairobi Nature

 After you have walked for 2 hours, the guides will take you to lunch at a local restaurant.
-Here you also get the opportunity to buy meals for the street children, something we can only support.
-The guides had gathered 8 street children, who were all allowed to order some food and drinks at the restaurant and they were extremely happy about this.
+Here you also get the opportunity to buy meals for the street kids, something we can only support.
+The guides had gathered 8 kids, who were all allowed to order some food and drinks at the restaurant and they were extremely happy about this.
 It feels good to be able to give them something in this way.
 A hot meal is what they crave the most, they said.

 You can book the tour with former street children in Nairobi here.
 It’s not cheap (around €40 per person) but you know that your money is well spent and that it will go to good ends.
 Part of the proceeds go to the organization that organizes this tour and does good things for the street children here.
 We thought that was the most important thing.